Comcast/littlesheens/README.md

 ## A demo

-For now, building the demo requires two tools written in [Go](https://golang.org/), so you need Go installed to build this demo.
+For now, running the demo requires two tools written in [Go](https://golang.org/), so you need Go installed to build this demo.
 (We'll remove this unncessary dependency soon.)